vstarcevic/shorturl/README.md

-# URL Shortener API service
+# URL Shortener API

+#### URL Shortener created with Go and Vanilla js.
+You can check it here: https://tiny.zapto.org